TheLurkiest/auto_setup_django_pregame/README.md

 BASIC BARE-BONES AUTO-API MAKER:
 ------------------------------

+--remember that we can re-use a BUNCH of existing code by using ${name2,,} to forcibly lowercase our model names to re-use them like we see done typically.

+Similarly, we can re-uppercase a lowercase word (just 1st letter) with ^ instead: echo ${name1^}

+...we might want to double check that we've done that occasionally

 models.py:
 1- every field is defaulted to CharField
 2- all models (classes within models.py) get a NON-UUID url in main urls.py urlpatterns list (urls.py urlpatterns list)